rednafi/rednafi.com/content/python/proxy_pattern.md

     - Python
 ---

-In Python, there's a saying that *[design patterns] are anti-patterns*.
+In Python, there's a saying that "design patterns are anti-patterns".
 Also, in the realm of dynamic languages, design patterns have the notoriety of injecting additional abstraction layers to the core logic and making the flow gratuitously obscure.
-Python's dynamic nature and the treatment of functions as [first-class] objects often make Java-ish design patterns redundant.
+Python's dynamic nature and the treatment of functions as first-class objects often make Java-ish design patterns redundant.

 Instead of littering your code with seemingly over-engineered patterns, you can almost